OppaAI/AGi-Test/README.md

 ### Voice Chatbot Testing (`test_chatbot.py`)

-- Demonstrates and tests voice-enabled chatbot functionality using local LLM inference and custom TTS.
+- Demonstrates and tests voice-enabled chatbot functionality using local LLM inference and custom neural TTS.
 - Uses the Ollama Python module with the Gemma3-Code-Reasoning-4B model for conversational AI.
 - Persona is set as a gentle, caring Japanese companion that always responds in Japanese (no translations, romanization, or English output).
 - Maintains chat history for the session.
 - Integrates KokoroEngine and TextToAudioStream for advanced neural TTS, supporting two different blended voice profiles (Neutral and ASMR).
 - Blends multiple voice models using PyTorch for more natural speech synthesis.
-- Supports real-time and asynchronous audio responses, saving conversation audio as `.wav` files.
+- Supports real-time and asynchronous audio responses
 - All logic is contained in a chat loop, allowing interactive conversation until the user types "exit".
 - Example features:
   - Customizable system prompt/persona